lancedb/lancedb/docs/src/python/saas-python.md

-# LanceDB Python API Reference
+# Python API Reference (SaaS)

+This section contains the API reference for the SaaS Python API.

 ## Installation